What You Need to Know About Rhinoplasty

 Rhinoplasty Defined

-A rhinoplasty or nose job is a surgical procedure designed to reshape the nose.
-It can be done to correct a structural deformity (such as a bump or hook), provide subtle changes to nose size and shape to improve your appearance or to correct a functional problem (such as difficulty breathing due to a deviated septum).
+Rhinoplasty is a surgical procedure designed to reshape the nose.
+Sometimes referred to as a “nose job”, it can be performed to correct a structural deformity (such as a bump or hook), to improve your appearance by making subtle changes to nose size and shape, or to correct a functional problem (such as difficulty breathing due to a deviated septum).

 Preparing for Rhinoplasty

-Smoking cessation should occur before rhinoplasty.
+If you smoke, you should quit in advance of your nose surgery.
 Your surgeon may be able to provide tools to help you quit.
-In addition to all the other negative health affects associated with smoking, it severely compromises blood flow to the skin.
+In addition to all the other negative health effects associated with smoking, it severely compromises blood flow to the skin.
 This means there is less oxygen to aid in wound-healing, and necrosis (death) of skin can occur.
-Drinking alcohol in the week before rhinoplasty is also discouraged, as alcohol can also impair the healing process.
+Drinking alcohol during the week before rhinoplasty is also discouraged, as alcohol can also impair the healing process.

 Your surgeon may also discuss discontinuing certain medications in the days or weeks leading up to your rhinoplasty.
 For example, non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen can increase the risk of bleeding.
-While considered natural, certain vitamins and herbal preparations such as Vitamin E, gingko biloba, omega-3 fatty acids and green tea can also increase bleeding risk.
-Tell your surgeon about everything that you are taking, even if it seems harmless.
+While considered natural, certain vitamins and herbal preparations such as Vitamin E, gingko biloba, omega-3 fatty acids and green tea can also increase the risk of bleeding.
+Tell your surgeon about everything that you are taking.
 Never stop taking any medications without first discussing it with your doctor.

 Some surgeons may prescribe homeopathic therapies before your rhinoplasty, such as arnica (an herb that can minimize bruising).
-In addition, mega-doses of vitamin C may also help aid clotting and wound healing.
-Some surgeons also prescribe steroids before a rhinoplasty to decrease the initial swelling.
+Some surgeons also prescribe steroids before rhinoplasty to decrease the initial swelling.

 Rhinoplasty Risks

-- Septal perforation.
-In these cases, there is a small whole in the septum, causing turbulence that results in a whistle when a person speaks or sings.
+• Septal perforation (a small hole in the septum causing turbulence that results in a whistle when a person speaks or sings)

 Types of Rhinoplasty